husseny/Prolog-CHR-Nutrition/readME.md

 - running time(graphs)

 Prof. feedback:
-Editing the plan
+- Editing the plan
-changing a meal and keep in mind previous plan dynamic rules by user
+- Changing a meal and keep in mind previous plan
+- Dynamic rules by user